-Finding the best capsule coffee machine on the Australian market
+Finding the best pod coffee machine on the Australian market

 So what’s the trick to find the best one for your coffee-making needs?

-And, possibly most importantly - what kind of budget are you on?
-The coffee machines we’ve listed here range from just over one hundred dollars to a more indulgent $600, but they’re all very popular models from trusted brands, and top sellers.
+And – possibly most importantly - what kind of budget are you on?
+The coffee machines we’ve listed here range from under hundred dollars to a more indulgent $800, but they’re all very popular models from trusted brands, and top sellers.

 Outside of the capsules that each brand supplies, many artisan coffee suppliers have leapt onto the capsule bandwagon.
-Here you’ll find some truly special blends, and even capsules made from recycled material, and that in turn can be recycled.
+You’ll find some truly special blends, and even capsules made from recycled material which, in turn, can be recycled.
 If cutting back on waste is a household imperative, this is a great solution.
-But, not all pods work in all machines, so it’s worth doing some research before investing in that ethically sourced, organically grown, biodegradable set of capsules!
+But, not all pods work in all machines, so it’s worth doing some research before investing in that ethically sourced, organically grown, biodegradable set of capsules.

 Now that we’ve told you what to look for, here’s our pick of some of the best capsule coffee machines you can buy today.